 Residents are required to become certified in Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS).
 Residents will be scheduled prior to ACLS for an EKG training class.
 Pediatric Advanced Life Support (PALS) training is also available.

-Residents may choose to participate in a longitudinal Academician Preparation Program (APP) through the South Carolina College of Pharmacy to enhance their teaching, precepting, lecturing, and mentoring skills.
+Residents will choose to participate in a longitudinal Clinical Teaching Certificate Program (CTC) through the University of South Carolina College of Pharmacy to enhance their teaching, precepting, lecturing, and mentoring skills.

 MRMC is committed to the educational training of future pharmacists.
 Currently, we serve as a teaching site for several colleges of pharmacy.
 Residents can assist preceptors with second and fourth year pharmacy students during selected months throughout the year.
 Responsibilities often include, but are not limited to: topic discussions, small group facilitation, presentation evaluations, and patient case reviews.
 Didactic teaching opportunities are available based upon the resident’s interest and experience.